maurook22/api/back/README.md

-Simple api consuming data from local mongodb
+Simple api with Express js consuming data from local mongodb